fmidev/nemo-fmi-devel/doc/rst/source/setup.rst

 They do not need to be considered here in the context of idealised cases but it is worth noting that all configuration specific code has now been isolated in the usrdef modules.
 In the case of these last two modules, they are activated only if an ORCA configuration is detected.
-Currently this requires a specific integer variable named ``ORCA`` to be set in a ``domain_cfg.nc`` file.
+Currently, this requires a specific integer variable named ``ORCA`` to be set in a ``domain_cfg.nc`` file.
+..
 [Note: this would be less confusing if the cn_cfg string is read directly as a character attribue from the ``domain_cfg.nc`` ]

 So, in most cases, the set up of idealised model configurations can be completed by